The Good Samaritan Bible Story: What Jesus Really Taught (Luke 10)

 Compassion Requires Inconvenience

-But Jesus is the true Good Samaritan.
-He saw us in our desperate state and had compassion.
-He came to where we were, bound up our wounds, and paid the price for our healing.
-He continues to care for us and has promised to return.
+Like the Samaritan, He saw us in our need and was moved with compassion.
+He came to where we were and paid the price for our salvation through His death and resurrection.

 The Question Still Stand